We are excited to be able to offer Pre-Canskate and CanSkate sessions once again. Please take note of our Covid-19

 $140 9-week Winter Session + once per skating season costs of Admin Skate Canada Fee* $48 and raffle tickets $20

 CanSkate (Ages 5+)

 Our CanSkate is our program for ages 5+ or skaters that have completed Pre CanSkate badge #1 is badge 2-6

-Parents may get their little skaters ready in an assigned change room.
+Parents can get their skaters ready in an assigned change room.
 The change room schedule is posted above the arena admin office.
 Skaters will take the ice at the first ice door near dressing room #1.
 Parents are not permitted to remain at the boards, parents may watch from the lobby or the stands.
 DUE TO COVID-19 LIMITATIONS AND FACILITY RESTRICTIONS, THE NUMBER OF PERMITTED SPECTATORS IS EXTREMELY LIMITED.
 Parents are encouraged to drop their children off and return at the end of the session.
 Canskate begins with a 10 minute warm up and then the skaters divide into 6 colour groups on the ice.
 The skaters rotate through 3 stations, each with a different skill goal.
 Canskate ends with a 10 minute cool down or game time.